AmbireTech/adex-protocol/components/market.md

 # AdEx Market

-The `adex-market` (currently named `adex-node`) is the component responsible for the discovery of advertising bids and OCEAN validator nodes.
+The `adex-market` (currently named `adex-node`) is the RESTful service responsible for the discovery of advertising bids and OCEAN validator nodes.

 ## Ad Units, slots, bids